 Minimum Length of Stay for Volunteers: Four weeks

 Experience Required: No experience is required.
 A medical COVID-19 vaccination certificate might be requested from each participant.
 The participants should have medical insurance including COVID-19 treatment and repatriation.
 The participants should inform the project staff about any health issues, allergies, and food preferences.

 Room and Board Arrangements:

 Accommodation: Participants will be accommodated in the recently renovated air-conditioned cabins at the archaeological base next to the ancient ruins of Stobi, in rooms with two to three beds.
 Every cabin has 4 bedrooms and living room, 2 bathrooms with showers and WC.
 A washing machine and Wi-Fi are available for free at the site.
-Meals: Three meals (fresh, homemade food) per day are covered by the admission fee.
-They usually take place (except the lunch packages during the excursions) at the base's premises.
+Meals: Three meals (fresh, homemade food) per day are covered by the reimbursement payment.
+They usually take place (except for the lunch packages during the excursions) at the base's premises.
 Requests for vegetarian food are accepted.
+Specialized diets (vegan, kosher, gluten-free etc.) are difficult to maintain in this location.
 Participants must pay on their own for extra meals, beverages, services and products.
 There is no option for single room accommodation at Stobi.
-Cost: 1) For students at universities/colleges outside Europe seeking for 12 quarter credit units through Connecticut College, USA the admission + tuition fee is 4510 USD; 2) Participants who do not seek credit units, the admission fees for the four-week sessions start from 2199 EUR.

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.